Map the growth system before you buy the operating layer.

 What access do you need?

-It depends on the surface.
-For the first read, a clear description is enough.
-For implementation, we may need access to the site, CMS, analytics, Search Console, ad accounts, CRM, forms, sheets, dashboards, or workflow tools.
+The Free Growth Map needs public URLs and business context, not account access.
+If the evidence supports a paid Decision Sprint or Execution Partnership, we may then agree access to the site, CMS, analytics, Search Console, ad accounts, CRM, forms, sheets, dashboards, or workflow tools.

 Do you build custom AI tools?